Andy Roxburgh

 Andrew Roxburgh OBE (born 5 August 1943) is a Scottish former football player and manager currently serving as an administrator.
 Roxburgh's entire professional playing career was spent in the Scottish Football League.
 After retiring as a player, he was appointed as the Scottish Football Association's first Director of Coaching.
 He achieved success with the national youth teams, winning the 1982 UEFA European Under-18 Football Championship.
+Andrew Roxburgh spent many happy years as a senior Primary Teacher at Carolside School in Clarkston, Glasgow and was very much respected for his devotion to teaching.

 Roxburgh was appointed Scotland manager in 1986 and achieved qualification for two major tournaments, the 1990 FIFA World Cup and UEFA Euro 1992.
 He resigned as Scotland manager in 1993 after failing to qualify for the 1994 FIFA World Cup.
 Roxburgh was appointed UEFA technical director in 1994 and held this position until accepting a role as sporting director for American club New York Red Bulls from 2012 to 2014.

 He currently serves as a Technical Director with the Asian Football Confederation.

 Playing career

 Roxburgh attended Bellahouston Academy, where he was selected for the first team at just 15 years of age.
 He played for Glasgow Schools and was a schoolboy and youth internationalist.
-In 1961, he scored the only goal in a schoolboy international against England Schools at Parkhead.
+In 1961, he scored the only goal in a schoolboy international against England Schools at Celtic Park.

 From 1961 to 1963 Roxburgh played for Queen's Park, where he won the Scottish Amateur Cup and was capped by the Scottish national amateur team.

 Roxburgh then moved to East Stirlingshire, where he played the 1964–65 season, before arriving at First Division club Partick Thistle, where he was to stay until the end of the 1968–69 season.
 In 1966, 25-year-old Roxburgh qualified as a Scottish Football Association coach.

 Falkirk then signed Roxburgh, where he teamed up in attack with Alex Ferguson.
 At the end of the 1969–70 season, Falkirk were crowned Second Division champions and promoted to the First Division.
 Roxburgh remained at Falkirk until the end of the 1971–72 season.

 Roxburgh finished his top flight playing career at Clydebank, where he was player-coach from 1973 to 1975.
 During the latter part of his professional playing career, Roxburgh (a physical education graduate), was also employed as a primary school headteacher.